-- Balanced meals and snacks to all the children in our program at no additional charge. - Menus are posted in each classroom.
+- Balanced meals and snacks to all the children in our program at no separate charge. - Menus are posted in each classroom.

-Due to regulations, food served at the centers:
+Food served at the centers:

-- Cannot be taken outside of the school - Cannot be offered to children who are not enrolled in our program
+- Cannot be taken outside the school - Cannot be offered to children who are not enrolled in our program